VilleKylmamaa/Distributed-Systems-Project/README.md

 If you kill load balancer nodes 1 and 2, you will notice the client takes longer to connect as it always tries to contact load balancer nodes 1 and 2 first.

-If you kill either all the application server nodes or the backplane nodes, the load balancer will give an error to the client and log: "_Client attempted to connect while all app servers were unavailable_".

 If you kill all the load balancer nodes, the frontend client will not be able to connect to an application server.
 The frontend client will attempt to contact each load balancer 3 times, before giving up after all the attempts timeout.

+If you kill either all the application server nodes or the backplane nodes, the load balancer will give an error to the client and log: "_Client attempted to connect while all app servers were unavailable_".

 You may observe the application server and load balancer UIs update as you stop and restart nodes.
+If those UIs do not update as you would expect, its likely a bug in updating the UI (try refreshing the page, F5) and the underlying system is still working as expected.

 ![App server and LB UI](./_Documentation/Images/app_server_lb_ui.png)